gwenty/Tracer-user-testing/README.md

 	Before moving on, remove the folder/files pass, fail, and notincluded.

-3. Run the tracing tool on the program class files: java -jar Tracer.jar [trace options] [soot options] (see the example below).
+3. Run the tracing tool to instrument the program class files: java -jar Tracer.jar [trace options] [soot options] (see the example below).
 This step only instruments the programs, the traces will be produced when you run the example programs again in step 4.

     **Soot options:** You can use the soot option -process-dir to instrument all class files in a directory.
 Do this from the base directory, where Tracer.jar is.
 Replace [trace options] with the options described in the Trace options section below or leave it blank. \
 	java -jar Tracer.jar [trace options] -cp ./example_program_1/classes -process-dir ./example_program_1/classes \